johnlewissims/quotester/readme.md

 ## Quotester Documentation

-Quotester is a small web app developed in Laravel and Vue, designed to make finding inspiring and isightful quotes a breeze.
+Quotester is a small web app developed in Laravel and Vue, designed to make finding inspiring and insightful quotes a breeze.
 Check out the live demo [here](http://54.81.10.117/).

 ### Routes